Nature Calling

 In 2023, The National Landscapes Association, working with Activate Performing Arts, was absolutely thrilled to secure funding from Arts Council England (as part of the Lottery funded Nationally Significant Project stream) and Department for Environment Food & Rural Affairs (Defra) (as part of the Protected Landscapes Partnership) and National Landscapes in England to deliver Nature Calling.
 Nature Calling is designed to amplify new voices and create innovative artwork in collaboration with communities close to National Landscapes and building to a national 'season' sharing the work between May and October 2025.

-Our national Executive Creative Producers Activate Performing Arts, have decades of experience of working with community groups to create high quality outdoor art experiences.
+Our national Executive Creative Producers Activate Performing Arts, have decades of experience of working with artists and community groups to create high quality outdoor art experiences.

 Approach